Azure/iotedge-lorawan-starterkit/LoRaEngine/modules/LoRaSimulator/readme.md

 * ```DevEUI``` which does represent a unique device id.
 Please note that this unique device id **must** be the same device id as in your Azure IoT Hub.
 For OTAA devices, it is important to have it as a name.
 * ```AppKey`` which is used to code the message sent from the gateway to the device one the request for join has been accepted.
 * ```AppEUI``` which is used by the device to the gateway for the join request.
+* Optional field: ```DevNonce``` which is normally a random number used for the join request from the device to the gateway.
+* other LoRa fields can be ignore or left empty.

+Common mandatory fields:

 * ```Interval``` is the interval in seconds for which the simulated device will send data to the server.
 This allow to generate messages to the server at various moments.

+Common optional fields, they can be left empty or not present:

+* ```RandomInterval``` add/remove seconds in a random way to the original ```Interval``` one.
 * ```FrmCntUp``` the frame number to start with for message going from the device to the gateway.
 This allow to start the frame counter at any number.
 Number has to be a uint32 and not larger.
 For OTAA devices, it should always be 0 but you may want to test various scenarios.
 * ```FrmCntDown``` the frame number to start with for message going from the gateway to the device.
 This allow to start the frame counter at any number.
 Number has to be a uint32 and not larger.
-* other fields can be ignore or left empty.
 For OTAA devices, it should always be 0 but you may want to test various scenarios.
-* Optional field: ```DevNonce``` which is normally a random number used for the join request from the device to the gateway.
-* other fields can be ignore or left empty
+* ```GroupRxpk``` is used to send at the same time, as an array multiple xrpk at the same time.

-**Note**: all the string representation are hexadecimal representations of bytes in bigendian except for ```Interval```, ```FrmCntUp``` and ```FrmCntDown``` which are decimal numbers.
+**Note**: all the string representation are hexadecimal representations of bytes in bigendian except for ```Interval```, ```RandomInterval```, ```GroupRxpk```, ```FrmCntUp``` and ```FrmCntDown``` which are decimal numbers.

 Please note you'll have to create the devices and have the right Device Twin information as well.
 Here is an example of those 2 devices with the desired properties.
 You will see as well the reported ones as they've been reporting as well their usage.